lixuanxian/generator-jumpstart-static/Readme.md

 `gulp --env production` ~ As above but for a production environment (e.g. minifies .js and .css files, etc.)

-`gulp watch` ~ Watches for changes in any file that would require a re-build.

-`gulp connect` ~ Runs the project on a local server (port 8080).
+`gulp watch` or `gulp connect` ~ Launch the project on a local server and watche for changes.
+CSS changes should be [hot-loaded](https://www.quora.com/Whats-hot-loading-in-Webpack-and-how-does-it-work) instantly in the browser.

 `gulp clean` ~ Clear the build directory.

 `gulp deploy` ~ Deploy the application to a Surge.sh web service.
 [Surge](https://surge.sh/) host static sites really well.
 Customise the `gulpfile.js` configuration to set a custom domain.

+Normally I just run `gulp watch` in a Terminal window, and let the build scripts manage themselves.
+The only time you'll need to break the watch is when you modify the build scripts or the files they're watching.
+For example, if you add new `.swig` files or a new entry point for Webpack.

 ### package.json
 All the packages required to run the Gulp build script.